concord-consortium/lab/developer-doc/java.md

 ## Building Java Resources

-### Building the Classic Java applications and the Sensor Java Applet

 The Lab repository can build the legacy Java applications Molecular Workbench and Energy2D we are converting to HTML5.

 Building these Java applications allows developers to more easily compare the operation of the HTML5 versions of these applications to the Java versions running in he browser as applets.

-In addition we can create the Java resources to run the invisible Java applet needed for communicating with Vernier GoIO probware in the browser however the Java resources for communicating with the Vernier GoIO Probeware need to be digitally signed.

 ### Running the Classic Java Molecular Workbench and Energy2D as Applications